thisbythem/stag/README.md

 You may need to tweak the path depending on your structure.

-_For example, if you keep your Statamic installation in ~/Sites/mysite/public_html, you should change the line to
+_For example, if you keep your Statamic installation in ~/Sites/mysite/public_html, you should change the line to:_

 ```
 export PATH=$PATH:public_html/_add-ons/stag/bin